 Although it's within shared bedroom ideas you can even go as far as giving them completely different beds and desks, don't deny them their own style just because they share the same room.

 Balance a twin set up with a feature wall for toy storage ideas and bookshelves.
 The curated wall provides plenty of space for double everything, from baby toys through to artwork and more grown-up accessories.

 If you've had baby twins then why not keep them together?
-At a young age, it doesn't matter if they're different sexes they can happily share.
+At a young age, it doesn't matter if they're different sexes they can happily stay in shared bedroom ideas.
 Keep everything multicoloured in animal and alphabet designs which can be updated with pops of pink and blue if you wish.